Eight out of ten UK holidaymakers book their holidays online.

 How it Works

-When users search for hotels on TripAdvisor (with a date range specified), they see something like this:
+When users search for hotels on TripAdvisor (with a date range and location specified), they see something like this:

 If the user clicks a 'View Deal' button, they head through to the OTA's site to see more details and carry out the booking process.